 How Do Exhaust Brakes Work and What Are Their Benefits?

 Converting energy into heat rather than mechanical energy is called thermodynamics.
-For example, every engine generates heat during its operation, and a turbocharger uses this heat to increase its power output.
-However, an exhaust brake converts some of this heat into kinetic energy, slowing the vehicle down.
+For example, every engine generates heat during operation, and a turbocharger uses this heat to increase its power output.
+However, an exhaust brake converts some heat into kinetic energy, slowing the vehicle down.

 Exhaust brakes are designed to slow a vehicle faster than the brakes.
 Depending on the engine type, these brakes collect the engine's exhaust gasses and convert them into heat via a recirculation valve.